evaleval/EvalFactsheets/README.md

 # Eval Factsheets

-A web-based tool for generating standardized LaTeX/Markdown/Yaml/CSV evaluation factsheets for AI/ML model assessments.
+A web-based tool for generating standardized JSON evaluation factsheets for AI/ML model assessments.
 This tool helps researchers and practitioners create consistent, comprehensive documentation of their evaluation methodologies.

 ## Quick Start